cwittens/DispersiveShallowWater.jl/docs/src/SBP_Operators.md

 SBP operators achieve this by providing:

+- **Exact conservation**: Discrete conservation laws that hold to machine precision
 - **Provable stability**: Mathematical guarantees about the behavior of the numerical method through discrete energy estimates
-- **Exact conservation**: Discrete conservation laws that hold to machine precision
 - **Flexibility**: A unified framework that encompasses finite differences, finite elements, and spectral methods

-### Historical Context and Development

-The development of SBP operators represents a significant advancement in bridging the gap between the theoretical foundations of finite element methods and the computational efficiency of finite difference methods.
-While finite element methods naturally possess stability properties through their variational formulation, finite difference methods traditionally lacked such systematic guarantees.
-SBP operators provide the missing link by bringing the stability analysis tools of finite element methods to finite difference and other numerical approaches.

-The framework has since been extended to encompass a much broader class of methods, making it a unifying principle in numerical analysis.
-This generality allows practitioners to choose the most appropriate discretization for their specific problem while maintaining the same theoretical guarantees and structure-preserving properties.

 [^LampertRanocha2024]:
     Lampert, Ranocha (2024):